Skyliners Frankfurt: Later years

 In its first season as a German elite team it managed to win the German Cup competition.
 In 2004, they won their first and only Bundesliga title, beating Baskets Bamberg in the finals by 3–2 victories.
 The following year, the Skyliners had a repeated appearance in the finals, but this time the Baskets Bamberg took the title by 3–2 victories.
 As in the year before, both teams were almost equally strong.

 In 2004 and 2010, the Skyliners finished as runner-up in the German Cup competition, falling against the same opponent with identical victory splits again.

 Throughout the years, the Skyliners have been known for their numerous appearances at European competitions such as the Euroleague, Saporta Cup and the Eurocup Basketball.

 In 2015, the team reached the EuroChallenge Final Four, but the Germans lost both games to finish in fourth place.
 In the 2015–16 season, Fraport had once again an impressive European campaign, this time in the newly established FIBA Europe Cup.
 In the Final, Skyliners beat Pallacanestro Varese 66–62 to win its first European cup in history.

+After preventing a relegation to the second tier ProA in the 2021/22 Basketball Bundesliga season by receiving a wildcard, the team again finished 17th in the 2022/23 season and relegated.
+Denis Wucherer was announced as new head coach for the following 2023/24 season.